denis-ismailaj/distributed-systems-notes/MapReduce.md

 these locations to the reduce workers.

-5. When a reduce worker is notified by the master about the locations for the region it was assigned, it uses remote procedure calls to read the data from the local disks of the map workers.
+5. When a reduce worker is notified by the master about the locations for the region it was assigned, it uses RPCs to read the data from the local disks of the map workers.
 When it has read all intermediate data, it sorts it by the intermediate keys so that all occurrences of the same key are grouped together.
 The sorting is needed because typically many different keys map to the same reduce task.